inossidabile/grunt-ftpush/README.md

 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for `minimatch`.
 Please note that the definitions should be relative to the project root
 - **keep** - an array of paths that should be kept on the server even when they are not presented locally.
 The definitions should be relative to `dest`.

+## Options

+The only possible option is: `--simple`.
+If given, task will upload modified files and quit, it will NOT remove redundant files and directories at the server side.

 ## Authentication parameters

 Usernames and passwords are stored as a JSON object in a file named `.ftppass`.
 This file should be located in the same folder as your `Gruntfile`. `.ftppass` should have the following format: